25.4 MB (1.8 MB compressed)

 20.6 x 31.0 cm ⏐ 8.1 x 12.2 in (300dpi)

 P.PLAILLY / E.DAYNES / SCIENCE PHOTO LIBRARY P.PLAILLY / E.DAYNES / SCIENCE PHOTO LIBRARY

 Not to be used in museums, exhibitions, or articles about Elisabeth Daynes or the Atelier Daynes.
 No use in any context outside of mainstream science without the express permission of Atelier Daynes.
 Front covers or private use require clearance.
 Mandatory credit.

-Reconstruction of an Ostrogoth woman from a skull.
-Elisabeth Daynes, an anthropological sculptor at the Daynes studio in Paris, reconstructs the head and face of a woman who lived in the 5th century AD and died aged 35-40.
-Her skull, discovered in Globasnitz (Carinthia, Austria), was deformed intentionally at birth, a common practice since the Neolithic era.
+Reconstruction of an Ostrogoth woman.
+Building up the head and face of a woman who lived in the 5th century AD and died aged 35-40.
+Her skull was discovered in Globasnitz (Carinthia, Austria) and was intentionally deformed at birth, a common practice since the Neolithic era.
 The half-formed cranial bones of a baby are moulded to give them the desired head shape for life, signifying social status or a particular culture or religion.
-This was achieved by applying pressure in a variety of ways, perhaps by using bands, bandages, boards, compresses of clay or sandbags.
+This was achieved by applying pressure in a variety of ways to the baby's head, perhaps by using bands, bandages, boards, compresses of clay or sandbags.
 Photographed at the Daynes Studio, Paris, France.
 MANDATORY CREDIT.

 Model release not required.
 Property release not required.